ciminilab/GoogleSummerOfCode/README.md

 <ul>
 <li>Developing and fine-tuning a YOLACT-style model (You Only Look At Coefficients) for biological image segmentation.</li>
 <li>Pretraining the model using high-quality biological datasets to ensure accurate and robust segmentation results.</li>
-<li>Optimizing and porting the model to JavaScript/WebAssembly, enabling fast, client-side inference in Piximi without requiring a backend server.</li>
+<li>Optimizing and porting the model to JavaScript, enabling fast, client-side inference in Piximi without requiring a backend server.</li>
 </ul>

 This will allow seamless, on-device segmentation, ensuring privacy, speed, and accessibility for users analyzing bioimages.